 - Choose an executor.
 Someone will need to manage your estate plan, whether it’s a member of the family, an attorney, or a corporate trustee.
 In case you become incapacitated, you’ll want someone to have power of attorney and you’ll need to establish an including the possibility of a “do not resuscitate” order.
 Your healthcare directive especially may need to be updated as your healthcare needs change.

 - What kind of plan works for your estate?
 Most families’ assets can be thoroughly covered by a will, but a revocable trust might be more appropriate for more complicated cases, such as owning property in multiple states.

 - Find a professional.
 Ask friends, family members, and colleagues for their recommendations for attorneys with estate planning expertise—they’ll not only be able to provide you with all the estate planning tips you need, they’ll also be able to guide you through the entire process, including dealing with state and national tax laws that may affect your family.
 Your state’s bar association or the American Bar Association can also help you find the attorney who’s right for you.

 As you assess your estate, you may find yourself in need of additional funds.
-If your estate includes a life insurance policy, you may be eligible for Fifth Season Financial Funds for Living and Giving (FLAG) program, which allows you to receive an advance payment from your life insurance policy while preserving funds for your beneficiaries to receive in the future.
+If your estate includes a life insurance policy, you may be eligible for Fifth Season Financial Funds for Living Program, which allows you to receive an advance payment from your life insurance policy while preserving funds for your beneficiaries to receive in the future.
 Contact Fifth Season Financial online to learn more about this important resource or call us at (866) 459-1271 today.